Privacy Notice - Prevent Multi-Agency Panels for Safeguarding and Wellbeing Purposes

 Who we are

-The Police Service of Scotland is a constabulary established under the Police and Fire Reform (Scotland) Act 2012.
-Its headquarters is located at Tulliallan Castle, Kincardine, FK10 4BE, United Kingdom, and you can contact our Data Protection Officer by post at this address, by email at: dataprotection@scotland.pnn.police.uk, and by telephone on 101.
+Its headquarters is located at Tulliallan Castle, Kincardine, FK10 4BE, United Kingdom, and you can contact our Data Protection Officer by post at this address, by email at dataprotection@scotland.pnn.police.uk and by telephone on 101.

 About this notice

 This notice is to advise you (you are also referred to as the data subject) of how your personal data (information) will be dealt with (processed) by Police Scotland and your rights in relation to the processing.
-This notice covers information processed for a non-crime purpose.

 The Chief Constable of the Police Service of Scotland is the controller of your personal information and decides the purposes for which your personal information will be processed.
 Police Scotland can be contacted by telephoning 101.

-The information below provides details of:
+The information below provide you with details of:

-- our lawful basis for processing personal information
+- what our lawful basis is for processing it

-- the length of time we will keep the information
+- the length of time we will keep your information

-- who we may share it with.
+- who we will share it with.

 What is personal data?